-Establishing Trust with Connections, Connection Details, and Linked Roles
+Establishing Trust with Social Media Connections and Roles

 Would your community members like to know more about who they’re talking to?
 Are there details they’d find important, interesting, or reassuring when interacting with others on the server?